Asparagus virus 1: Physicochemical and physical properties

+Genome

+The genome is monopartite, positive-sense, single-stranded RNA.
+The genome constitutes approximately 6% of the virion by weight.

+Proteome

+The viral genome encodes both structural proteins and non-structural proteins typical of potyviruses.
+This includes P1, HC-Pro, P3, 6K2, CI, 6K2, NIa-Pro, NIb, VPg, CP, and P3N-PIPO.

 Antigenicity

 The virus is serologically related to bean yellow mosaic, lettuce mosaic, and turnip mosaic viruses.
 The virus does not show serological relationships to beet mosaic, iris mild mosaic, and potato Y viruses.

-Diagnostics and reference collections

-Asparagus virus 1 occurs naturally in asparagus plants that often are infected with tobacco streak, Asparagus 2, or cucumber mosaic viruses.
-Few, if any, symptoms are caused.
-Asparagus 1 virus is readily separated from the others because its host range is limited and it causes only necrotic local lesions in Chenopodium quinoa and no symptoms in Cucumis sativus, Phaseolus vulgaris, or Nicotiana tabacum.

 Transmission and vector relationships

-The virus is transmitted by mechanical inoculation.
-It is not transmitted by contact between hosts, by seeds nor by pollen.
-The virus is transmitted by arthropods of the order Hemiptera, family Aphididae; Aphis craccivora, Myzus persicae.
-The principal natural vector(s) are Myzus persicae.
+The virus is transmitted in a non-persistent manner by arthropods of the order Hemiptera, family Aphididae; Aphis craccivora, Myzus persicae.
+The principal natural vector is M. persicae.
 The virus is not transmitted by Aphis gossypii, Macrosiphum euphorbiae.

-The virus is transmitted in a non-persistent manner.
+Interestingly, AV-1 was not transmitted by one of the most severe pests of asparagus, the European asparagus aphid (Brachycorynella asparagus), in a laboratory setting.